ivnvxd/pyquest/markdown/18_devops.md

 - `git log`: View the commit history
 - `git diff`: View the changes between two commits

-#### Git Tools <a id="git-tools"></a>
+### Git Tools <a id="git-tools"></a>

-1. **GitHub**: A web-based platform for version control and collaboration.
+1. [GitHub](https://github.com/): A web-based platform for version control and collaboration.
 It provides a way to host and review code, manage projects, and build software.
 It is the most popular platform for hosting open-source projects.
 It is also used by many companies for hosting their private repositories.

     - **GitHub Actions**: A way to automate your workflow.
 It allows you to build, test, and deploy your code without leaving GitHub.
     - **GitHub Pages**: A way to host your website directly from your GitHub repository.
 It allows you to create a website for your project, documentation, or personal portfolio.
     - **GitHub Desktop**: A way to manage your repositories from your desktop.
 It allows you to clone, commit, and push changes to your repositories without using the command line.

-2. **GitLab**: A web-based platform for version control and collaboration.
+2. [GitLab](https://about.gitlab.com/): A web-based platform for version control and collaboration.
 It provides a way to host and review code, manage projects, and build software.
 It is an alternative to GitHub and is used by many companies for hosting their private repositories.

     - **GitLab CI/CD**: A way to automate your workflow.
 It allows you to build, test, and deploy your code without leaving GitLab.
     - **GitLab Pages**: A way to host your website directly from your GitLab repository.
 It allows you to create a website for your project, documentation, or personal portfolio.

-3. **Bitbucket**: A web-based platform for version control and collaboration.
+3. [Bitbucket](https://bitbucket.org/product): A web-based platform for version control and collaboration.
 It provides a way to host and review code, manage projects, and build software.
 It is an alternative to GitHub and is used by many companies for hosting their private repositories.

     - **Bitbucket Pipelines**: A way to automate your workflow.
 It allows you to build, test, and deploy your code without leaving Bitbucket.
     - **Bitbucket Pages**: A way to host your website directly from your Bitbucket repository.
 It allows you to create a website for your project, documentation, or personal portfolio.

-#### Branching Models <a id="branching-models"></a>
+### Branching Models <a id="branching-models"></a>

-Branching models in Git provide a structured way of managing code development, allowing multiple developers to work on a project simultaneously without interfering with each other’s work.
+_Branching models_ in Git provide a structured way of managing code development, allowing multiple developers to work on a project simultaneously without interfering with each other’s work.
 They define how branches are created, used, and integrated back into the main codebase.
 Here are some of the most widely used Git branching models, each catering to different development workflows and project needs:

 1. **Feature Branch Workflow**